iter-tools/iter-tools/README.md

 # Utilities returning multiple iterators

 ## group-by
-On each iteration it returns a key and a sub-iterator of items with that key.
+On each iteration it returns a key and a sub-iterable of items with that key.
 You can pass a function that returns a key, if you pass null or undefined an identity function will be used.
-When you iterate over the next group, the previous sub-iterator items will not be available anymore.
+When you iterate over the next group, the previous sub-iterable items will not be available anymore.
 Note: it groups **adjecents** items returning the same key.
 ```js
 groupBy(null, [1, 1, 1, 1, -1, -1, -1, 4]);